 The Wendy’s High School Heisman brings together two iconic brands through one phenomenal cause.
-The program recognizes top student athletes across the country for their performance in the classroom, in competition, and in the community.
-National winners receive $10,000 as a college scholarship and have the opportunity to attend the Heisman Trophy presentation each December.
-Since 1994, Wendy’s has recognized over 600,000 student athletes and awarded nearly $2M to support education.
+For 25 years, the program recognized top student athletes across the country for their performance in the classroom, in competition, and in the community.
+National winners received $10,000 as a college scholarship and were given the opportunity to attend the Heisman Trophy presentation each December.
+From 1994 – 2019, Wendy’s has recognized over 600,000 student athletes and awarded nearly $2M to support education.

 Rattleback has been Wendy’s lead agency on the Wendy’s High School Program since 2011.
 Over that time, we’ve helped it:

 When we first connected with Wendy’s in 2011, the communications team responsible for running the program told us they felt the Wendy’s High School Heisman brand was feeling out-of-touch with today’s High School students.
 Applications had been declining, and they were concerned that the program was losing organizational support.